-Sales Follow-up Email: How to Write It with Templates and Examples
+How to Write Sales Follow-up Emails with Templates and Examples

 Managing outreach is key for success, as the numbers show persistence and repeated outreach leads to a higher conversion rate.
 In fact, 80% of sales require about 5 follow ups to successfully close the deal.
 Digital technology has created a multitude of options to reach prospects.
 Among those options, follow up emails have emerged as one of the most important outreach channels for sales representatives.